qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 While traditional "shallow" networks might have had between three and five layers, deep networks often have tens or even hundreds of layers.
 This leads to them having millions of individual weights.
 The image below shows a diagram of all the layers (there are too many neurons to draw them all) on a Deep Learning network designed to detect pedestrians in images.
-The input (left most) layer of the network is an image and the final (right most) layer of the network outputs a zero or one to determine if the input data belongs to the class of data we're interested in.
+The input (left most) layer of the network is an image and the final (right most) layer of the network outputs a zero or one to determine if the input data belongs to the class of data we are interested in.
 This image is from the paper ["An Efficient Pedestrian Detection Method Based on YOLOv2" by Zhongmin Liu, Zhicai Chen, Zhanming Li, and Wenjin Hu published in Mathematical Problems in Engineering, Volume 2018](https://doi.org/10.1155/2018/3518959)

 ![An example of a deep neural network](../fig/01_deep_network.png){: width="600px" }